Library

 Online Books Available at Seattle Public Library

 Here are some great sites that you can access through the Seattle Public Library.
 You don’t even need a card!
-You do need your your ID#.
+You do need your ID#.
 This is found on the Source.
 You can also ask your teachers, or you can ask me for this information.

 Additional Resources